rmkubik/flappy-starter/README.md

 4. **Run our start command in your terminal to verify everything is set up correctly**

    By this point your starter project should be correctly set up on your computer.
-In order to verify everything is working correctly, run the following command in your terminal from the project directoy.
+In order to verify everything is working correctly, run the following command in your terminal from the project directory.

    ```bash
    npm start
    ```

    This should cause some text to appear in your terminal indicating the starter project is building.
 After a few seconds it should should you a URL that looks something like [http://localhost:1234](http://localhost:1234).
-If you navigate to this address in your browser of choice, you should see a black screen with the text "Flappy Donut".
+If you navigate to this address in your browser of choice, you should see a sky blue screen.

 ## Starter Project Architecture